Charles H. Tracy

 Sergeant Charles H. Tracy is a Chicopee native who was awarded the Medal of Honor during the American Civil War for two acts of bravery.
 His Medal of Honor was awarded to him on November 19, 1897 with a citation that reads “At the risk of his own life, at Spotsylvania, 12 May 1864, assisted in carrying a wounded and helpless officer to a place of safety.”

-The Mayor of Chicopee along with The Department of Veterans' Services has an annual award ceremony in honor of Sergeant Tracy.
-The Charles H. Tracy Award is presented to a veteran for his/her volunteerism and service to the Chicopee veteran community for that year.
+The Mayor of Chicopee along The Department of Veterans' Services has an annual award ceremony in which they honor Sergeant Tracy and present the Charles H. Tracy Award to a veteran for his/her volunteerism and service to the Chicopee veteran community for that year.

 If you are interested in nominating a Veteran for this award please contact your veteran organization to discuss sending in a nomination worksheet.

-The American Legion Post 452, American Legion Post 438, AMVETS Post 12, and Vietnam Veterans of America Chapter One-Eleven proudly and enthusiastically nominate Howard (Nick) Cormier MSGT (ret) USAFR as the 2019 Charles H. Tracy Award Recipient.
+The American Legion Post 275 and American Legion Post 353 proudly and enthusiastically nominate William “Bill” Kmelius, United States Army veteran, as the 2020 Charles H. Tracy Award Recipient.